dictionaria/iquito/raw/intro.md

 **Determiners**

-Iquito has a relatively large set of **determiners** — specifically, adnominal elements that establish the ‘givenness’ of the nominal element they accompany — that express both a three-way contrast in number and animacy, discussed in the previous section, and a three-way contrast in spatial reference.
+Iquito has a relatively large set of **determiners** — specifically, adnominal elements that establish the contextual uniqueness of the nominal element they accompany — that express both a three-way contrast in number and animacy, discussed in the previous section, and a three-way contrast in spatial reference.
 The set of determiners is given in Table 6.

 <table class= "table table-bordered">